thegenemyers/FASTK/README.md

-Given a histogram file \<data>.K# produced by FastK, one can view the histogram of k-mer counts with **Histex** where the -h specifies the interval of frequencies do be displayed where 1 is assumed if the lower bound is not given.
+Given a histogram file \<data>.K# produced by FastK, one can view the histogram of k-mer counts with **Histex** where the -h specifies the interval of frequencies to be displayed where 1 is assumed if the lower bound is not given.

 ```
 3. Tabex [-t<int>] <source_root>.K<k>  (LIST|CHECK|(<k-mer:string>) ...